mathewrtaylor/introduction-to-ai/Instruction/Prompt Engineering/Prompt Strategy & Optimization.md

 | Step-by-Step | “Let’s solve this step-by-step.
 First, add the prices.
 Then calculate the total.” |
 | Explain Your Reasoning | “Explain how you arrived at the total cost.” |

-Tip: Use phrases like “Let’s think step-by-step,” “First… then…,” or “Explain your reasoning.”
+**Tip:** Use phrases like “Let’s think step-by-step,” “First… then…,” or “Explain your reasoning.”

 5. Practice Activity (5 min)

-Activity: Participants rewrite a direct prompt into a chain-of-thought version.
+**Activity:** Participants rewrite a direct prompt into a chain-of-thought version.<br>
-Example: “What are the pros and cons of remote work?” → “Let’s think step-by-step.
+**Example:** “What are the pros and cons of remote work?” → “Let’s think step-by-step.
 First, list the pros.
 Then, list the cons.
 Finally, summarize the trade-offs.”

 6. Wrap-Up & Q&A (5 min)